 Until this day, these three objectives hold great status in the mission of DVAM events today.
 In 1987, Domestic Violence Awareness Month was observed for the first time.
 That year also marked the nation’s first ever domestic violence toll-free hotline.
-Two years later, in 1989 Congress passed Public Law 101-112 stating that October be recognize as National Domestic Violence Awareness Month.
+Two years later, in 1989 Congress passed Public Law 101-112 stating that October is recognized as National Domestic Violence Awareness Month.
 Each year, the Day of Unity is celebrated on the first Monday of Domestic Violence Month.
 This year, the Day of Unity was on October 5th.

 On September 30th, President Obama released a proclamation on domestic violence in 2015, in order to reiterate the importance of this mission.
 In it, he talks on the severity of this issue, as well as, the efforts made to end violence against all victims- such as the Violence Against Women Act (VAMA).
-This act prompts investigation and prosecution of violent crimes against women.
+This act prompts the investigation and prosecution of violent crimes against women.
 Its 2013 revised version prohibits discrimination of services based on sexual orientation and identity.
-He also urges all Americans support this effort by assisting victims in finding help and healing.
+He also urges all Americans to support this effort by assisting victims in finding help and healing.

 Most Commented Posts